gwimbrow/mslto/README.md

   }
 );
 // let's update the value of a prop in the reactive state.
-// note that reactivity is established for our node through the following 'set' operation, which also triggers its propChangedCallback node.props.foo[0].bar = 'bap';
+// note that reactivity is established through the following 'set' operation,
+// which also triggers the node's propChangedCallback node.props.foo[0].bar = 'bap';
 ```